skuid/SamplePages/Salesforce_Advanced/Work_Dot_Com_Command_Center/README.md

     - You might also want to look at the [demo page](https://github.com/skuid/SamplePages/blob/master/Design_Systems/Material/Material_DesignSystem_DemoPage.xml) for that design system.

 - Page XML:  [Copy the XML from this page](WellnessForm.xml), or save it as an XML file, and upload it as a new page in your Salesforce Org.
+    - IMPORTANT!
+Before running this page you will need to find the `Consent` model,  open the Conditions,  look for `AuthorizationFormTextId` and replace the `ID` in its value with the one you copied in step 2 (Configure Consent Management) above.

 ### Notes
 - This page uses both the `Employee` and `Individual` sObjects to provide identity.
 For testing, a condition on the `Individual` model uses a page parameter to retrieve the context of a single individual.
 In production this would be changed so it was the associated with the running user.